 Canada Geese are herbivorous ground foragers.
 In spring and summer, they concentrate their feeding on grasses and sedges.
 During fall and winter, they rely on dried berries, seeds, and agricultural grains.
 Although they love blueberries, they are very adept at removing kernels from dry corn cobs – a useful skill near N2B!

-Female geese use grass, lichen, moss, and other plant material to build large, open cup nests on the ground, which they line with down and some body feathers.
-They lay two to eight eggs, which they incubate for 25-28 days.
-While young leave the nest quickly, they are dependent on their parents for 42-50 days after hatching.
-The Canada goose produces one brood per year.
+Canada Geese breed from early April through late June.
+A female goose uses grass, lichen, moss, and other plant materials to build a large open cup nest on the ground, which she lines with down and some body feathers.
+She lays two to eight creamy-white eggs, which she incubates for 25-28 days.
+While young leave the nest quickly, they are dependent on both parents for 42-50 days after hatching.
+The Canada Goose produces one brood per year.
+Unlike most of the birds we watch, they are precocial.
+You can read more about precocial versus altricial here: http://bit.ly/2qzHZgC.
 To learn more, visit Cornell’s website.

 The Giant Canada Goose was believed extinct until a small population was discovered at Silver Lake in Rochester, MN.
 You can read more about that here: https://www.fws.gov/news/Historic/NewsReleases/1963/19630401.pdf.

 Ridgely, R.S., T.F.
 Allnutt, T. Brooks, D.K.
 McNicol, D.W.
 Mehlman, B.E.
 Young, and J.R.
 Zook.
 2003.